Cyphrme/Coze/README.md

 the algorithm `ES256` uses a thumbprint canon of `["alg", "x", "y"]` and a hashing algorithm of `SHA-256`.
 See the thumbprint section for more.

+Either Hex or base64 with URL safe alphabet and padding omitted may be used for encoded values.

 # Canon
 Coze JSON objects are canonicalized and hashed for creating digests, signing, and verification.